 In many offices, more time is spent chatting, gossiping and creeping Facebook than actually doing work.
 In the past, productivity was a difficult (if not impossible) to measure.
 While many businesses are still wasting millions and millions of dollars every year paying for employee downtime some are striving to change that.
 Soon employers will be able to track what employees are doing and track exactly how much of their time is being spent productively.

-The biggest impact productivity tracking will have on businesses relates to both that companies success and their star employees.
+The biggest impact productivity and time tracking will have on businesses relates to both that companies success and their star employees.
 The companies tracking time and tracking productivity will find an increase in efficiency and in turn, an increase in the bottom line.
 As for employees, if you’re a star employee this is a win-win situation.
 The more productively you work, the more money you’ll make.
 Seniority will no longer guarantee you a job and office politics will slowly be thrown out the window.

 Telecommuting Goes Mainstream

 If you ask ten employees where they find they do their best work.
 I’d bet that more than half of them will say somewhere outside of the actual office.
 Studies show that an office space doesn’t always equal the best work.
 With technology continuing to evolve on a weekly basis it’s becoming easier to communicate with your colleagues without physically being around them.
 Now don’t get me wrong, I love my colleagues but alone time is without question the period of time when I am the most productive.
 This is something that is seen in many organizations around the world but is still ignored.

 In Real Estate they say it’s all about “Location, Location, Location.”
 In the future, businesses will have one mindset – “Communication, Communication, Communication.”
 The companies who are able to communicate effectively through software like basecamp or campfire (37signals.com) will be able to find great success.
 Landlines and snail mail will become a thing of the past while the cloud, tablets and interactive PDFs become mainstream.

 Free-Time MBA Requirement